Chapter 1 : Secrets

 Peter wondered briefly if he should ask them to switch back to Sirius again.
 Then Peter wouldn’t be able to tell Voldemort anything.
 But that would likely result in Sirius’s death, rather than the Potters’.
 Sirius was brave and would never give in to Voldemort even if it killed him.
 So either way, someone would die.
 But it wouldn't be Peter.

-And as much as he cared for his friends, he still thirsted for the power Voldemort would give him.
+And as much as he cared for his friends, he still thirsted for the importance Voldemort would give him.
 But this was the hardest his job had ever been.
 Usually he just passed on information about random people, or those in the Order he didn’t know very well.
 But James and Lily… they’d been his friends for a decade.
 The past year of simultaneously trying to maintain his friendship with his old school friends, and gain the approval of a dark wizard who would otherwise kill him, was slowly destroying Peter.
 He didn’t know who he was anymore.
 He’d got himself stuck in a terrible situation, and now he had to follow through with what he started.
 How could this have gone so far?
 Why did it have to happen to him?